thindil/adaplanet/README.md

 * Install FreshRSS as described [here](https://freshrss.github.io/FreshRSS/en/admins/02_Installation.html)

 * Replace files from installed version with files from **FreshRSS** directory from this project.

 * Install RSS-Bridge as described [here](https://github.com/RSS-Bridge/rss-bridge/wiki/Installation)

 * Replace files from installed version with files from **RSS-Bridge** directory from this project.

 * Use feeds\_[Date].opml.xml file to fill your Ada Planet with proper RSS feeds.
+You may need to replace links to www.laeran.pl instance of RSS-Bridge with your own instance link.

 ## Legal